michellekuruvilla/healthmedia/binarymath.md

 - B) 96 times as many addresses are available.
 - C) 2 to the fourth power times as many addresses are available.
 - D) 2 raised to the ninety-sixth power times as many addresses are available.

-**Answer:** D
-This option is correct.
-With 32-bit addressing, IPv4 has 2^32 possible addresses.
-With 128-bit addressing, IPv6 has 2^128 possible addresses, which is 2^96 times as many.

 **Question 44:**